Salahbendary/VehicleControlSystem/sequenceDiagram.md

 ## Flowchart to Sequence Diagram

 The provided [flowchart](https://github.com/Salahbendary/VehicleControlSystem/blob/main/flowChart.md) has been translated into a sequence diagram using the [Mermaid](https://mermaid-js.github.io/mermaid/) syntax.
-The sequence diagram represents the interaction between user input, sensor functions, menu functions, and control functions in an automotive embedded system.
+The sequence diagram represents the interaction between user input, sensor functions, menu functions, and control functions.

 ### Modifications